-- Use your loan for the reason that you borrowed - Use the loan for a productive purpose, rather than for consumption - Know your capacity to borrow and use it as a guide.
+- · Use your loan for the reason that you borrowed - · Use the loan for a productive purpose, rather than for consumption - Know your capacity to borrow and use it as a guide.

-the VSLA Mentor takes the farmers through a process of developing the loan disbursement policies, ensures the following are highlighted:
+The VSLA Mentor takes the youth/vulnerable families through a process of developing the loan disbursement policies, ensures the following are highlighted:

-- 1. Purpose of the loan: - Farming i.e. agricultural investment - Value addition and agro processing. - 2.
-Loan applications shall be approved by the General Assembly (farmers). - 3.
-Only capable and willing farmers shall borrow from the VSLA. - 4.
-A member shall NOT access a loan using another member's name or pass book.

-- 5. Farmers with outstanding loans shall NOT access another loan before clearing the outstanding loan.

-- 6. A farmer wishing to borrow from the VSLA shall present a member who is capable to guarantee the loan.

-- 7. The guarantor shall be held responsible incase the borrower fails to settle the loan.

-- 8. No loans to farmers who are absent for whatever reason.

-- 9. No top up loans to farmers.

-- 10. Criteria for loan approval:

-- Member's savings.
+- 1. Purpose of the loan: - · Farming i.e. agricultural investment - Value addition and agro processing. - 2.
+Loan applications shall be approved by the General Assembly (youth/vulnerable families). - 3.
+Only capable and willing youth/vulnerable families shall borrow from the VSLA. - 4.
+A member shall NOT access a loan using another member's name or pass book. - 5.
+Youth/vulnerable families with outstanding loans shall NOT access another loan before clearing the outstanding loan. - 6.
+A youth/vulnerable family wishing to borrow from the VSLA shall present a member who is capable to guarantee the loan. - 7.
+The guarantor shall be held responsible incase the borrower fails to settle the loan. - 8.
+No loans to youth/vulnerable families who are absent for whatever reason. - 9.
+No top up loans to youth/vulnerable families. - 10.
+Criteria for loan approval: - Member's savings.

-- Meeting attendance pattern,
+- · Meeting attendance pattern,

 - The member's level of participation and commitment,

 - Loan purpose,

-- Level/size of business (investment plan),
+- · Level/size of business (investment plan),

-- The performance of the business,
+- · The performance of the business,

-- Other sources of income or productive asset,
+- · Other sources of income,

+- · Productive asset base.

-- Level of cooperation and family support.
+- · Level of cooperation and family support.

-- Past performance with loans that also shows trustworthiness and credit history
+- · Past performance with loans.

+- Trustworthiness and credit history

-- The risks associated with business.
+- · The risks associated with business.

-- Legality of the business.
+- · Legality of the business.

-- Whether the member has cleared the previous loan or not.
+- · Whether the member has cleared the previous loan or not.

-- Repayment pattern.
+- · Repayment pattern.

-- Degree of honesty in the member with people's money.
+- · Degree of honesty in the member with people's money.

-- How hard working the member is.
+- · How hard working the member is.

 - Ability to repay.

-- Availability of loanable fund.
+- · Availability of loanable fund.

 - 11. The maximum loan given to a member shall be three (3) times the member's total savings at the time of accessing the loan.

 - 12. Priority for borrowing shall be given to borrowers applying for the first time.